tomcam/ec2-linux2-ami/docs/README.md

 * Choose **Review and Launch**, taking you to the **Review Instance Launch** page.

-It has created a security gropu, called something like `launch-wizard 1`.
+It has created a security group, called something like `launch-wizard 1`.

 * Choose **Edit Security Groups**